ftramer/ad-versarial/README.md

-We construct adversarial examples both for traditional computer vision algorithms (e.g., perceptual hashing, SIFT or OCR) aimed at detecting ad-disclosure cues such as the [AdChoices logo](https://en.wikipedia.org/wiki/AdChoices), as well as for deep neural networks such as Sentinel that find ads in rendered web content.
+We construct adversarial examples both for traditional computer vision algorithms (e.g., perceptual hashing, SIFT or OCR) aimed at detecting ad-disclosure cues such as the [AdChoices logo](https://en.wikipedia.org/wiki/AdChoices), as well as for deep neural networks such as Sentinel and Percival that find ads in rendered web content.

 As an example, the below two images are respectively a standard AdChoices logo (left), an adversarial example for SIFT (middle) which can be used to evade ad-blocking while still